BLUE HORIZON, BOOK 4

 “Let’s go!” he cried out to Gina.

 With her diminutive friend no longer in immediate danger, she leaned against the wall and brought both feet down on the ant’s thin neck.
-There was a satisfying crunch and then the insect fell forward onto the empty boot.
+There was a sudden crunch and then the insect fell forward onto the empty boot.
 Justy didn’t bother trying to retrieve the footwear and just waved Gina toward him with his torch.